MJspitta/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. Print all the numbers of base 16 in lowercase
 9. Print all possible combinations of single-digit numbers
 100. Print all possible combinations of two digits
+101. Print all possible combinations of three digits